-The board's "governing style" includes the following practices:
+The Board's "governing style" includes the following practices:

-- 1. To accomplish continuous improvement in its own activities, the board monitors and discusses its own performance at each meeting. - 2.
-The board conducts orientation and periodic development for its directors. - 3.
-The board disciplines itself in matters such as attendance, preparation, respect of roles, and meeting decorum. - 4.
+- 1. To accomplish continuous improvement in its own activities, the Board monitors and discusses its own performance at each meeting. - 2.
+The Board conducts orientation and periodic development for its Directors. - 3.
+The Board disciplines itself in matters such as attendance, preparation, respect of roles, and meeting decorum. - 4.
 Directors acknowledge the unique and important nature of their work as stewards of AACSB.
-The commitment to excellence that they share with staff is the driving force behind achievement of the strategic plan and annual goals, and the advancement of business education throughout the world. - 5.
+The commitment to excellence that they share with staff is the driving force behind achievement of the SCA and annual goals, and the advancement of business education throughout the world. - 5.
 Directors place loyalty to the interests of the membership above any personal interest they may have as consumers of AACSB services.